Applying to a graduate program at UNT is a two-step process:

 Step 2: Departmental Application Requirements

-Submission of official GRE scores is required for doctoral applicants.
-For Masters degree applicants, GRE requirement is waived if previous GPA (overall, or the last 60 hours as calculated by the UNT Toulouse Graduate School) is at least 3.25 [Note: Certification for Educational Diagnostician and IMPACT requires standardized test scores such as GRE, SAT, ACT, or Praxis].
+- Submission of official GRE scores is required for doctoral applicants.
+For Masters degree applicants, GRE requirement is waived if previous GPA (overall, or the last 60 hours as calculated by the UNT Toulouse Graduate School) is at least 3.25.
+IMPACT applications require standardized test scores such as GRE, SAT, ACT, or Praxis regardless of GPA.
+[Note for Educational Diagnostician applicants: as long as previous GPA for undergraduate work is above 2.5 and students graduate the program with 3.0 GPA, there is no requirement for standardized testing scores in order to meet state requirements.
+If these GPA minimums are not met, then standardized test scores such as GRE, SAT, ACT, or Praxis are required.]
 The department views high GRE scores (verbal, quantitative and analytical writing sections) as positive predictors of potential success in the programs, within a competitive holistic framework for evaluating the applicants.
 Applicants are encouraged to aim for at least the 50th percentile in all three sections.
 GRE scores must be sent electronically from ETS, institutional code= 6481.
 Applicants must submit scores that are less than five years old, with exceptions for those that have a completed Master’s degree from UNT.
 Resources can be found at www.ets.org, as well as study materials in most book stores.
 Current UNT students can also participate in exam preparation workshops through the Learning Center.

 All departmental admission decisions are based on a holistic review of the applicant’s submitted materials, including GPA, GRE scores, etc. Applicants that are strong in all areas will have first priority of admission.